 Rottnest is actually pretty nice, and fits in well with a lot of Perth's attractions (being more about relaxing and having fun than anything else).
 There is an awesome sunset from there, and the island really is beautiful - a good way to see it is just to cycle around it.

-One of the bad things about WA is that everything is so spaced out, so if you actually do want to get out of Perth on a 5 day schedule you are kind of out of luck, although if you can find the time I recommend heading south to Margaret River (3ish hours drive south) - a very relaxing place full of good wineries :). about 10 years ago
+One of the bad things about WA is that everything is so spaced out, so if you actually do want to get out of Perth on a 5 day schedule you are kind of out of luck, although if you can find the time I recommend heading south to Margaret River (3ish hours drive south) - a very relaxing place full of good wineries :). over 10 years ago

 I agree with Jai, Rottnest is well worth the day trip.
 Get out there and hire a bike and some snorkelling gear and ride around the island.
 Take a towel though, some of the people I was with didn't manage that step and were a bit cold as they dripped dry.

 It's not so much a tourist site, but a fun activity that as far as I know is only available in WA - Supagolf.
 It's half way between golf and mini-golf, 4 rubber headed clubs and a big ball, shortish 120m holes.
 Great fun.
 I recommend booking though, it wasn't that easy to get in.
-There's one course in the Swan Valley and another in Margaret River, so it can easily be combined with a day at the wineries. about 10 years ago
+There's one course in the Swan Valley and another in Margaret River, so it can easily be combined with a day at the wineries. over 10 years ago

 5 days is not enough for WA.
 As everything is so spread out you are kinda stuck in Perth.
 If anyhow possible give yourself more time over there.

 I agree with Rottnest Island and Fremantle as must dos.
 If possible stay in Rottnest over night.
 There's plenty to do.
 But also give Perth a chance.
 It's nice walking up to King's park from where on you have a nice view of the city.
-Take a stroll around the sights and relax at the beach. about 10 years ago
+Take a stroll around the sights and relax at the beach. over 10 years ago

 Advice was well worth it.